Assessments

 Writing Prompt

-• Writing Prompt: Imagine you are a Korean schoolgirl who participated in the independence movement in 1919.
-Compose a letter to President Wilson, asking the U.S. to take a position in favor of Korean Independence.
+• Writing Prompt: Imagine you are a Korean schoolgirl who participated in the Korean Independence Movement in 1919.
+Compose a letter to President Wilson, asking the U.S. to take a position in favor of Korean independence.

-• Some arguments or points you should connect to in your letter:
+• Some arguments or points you might connect to in your letter:

 • Japan’s colonization of Korea and violation of principles of the Fourteen Points